 Start with the positive side of your cash flow – the sources of income that support your current lifestyle and potentially will fund your future dreams.
 This will include all sources like wages, salary, side gigs, business income, investment income, alimony/child support, etc. Pay close attention to the federal and state income tax withholding on these items and use net income after all withholding and deductions like medical, dental, 401(K) and other employer benefits.
 For contract work or commissions, these may not include the deductions for income tax, social security and medicare so these will need to be accounted for as expenditures.

 If you are not aware of your current spending habits, you won’t be able to make a realistic budget.
-We recommend tracking your spending for 30 days to get a clear picture of where your money goes.
-To track your expenses, you can either use an app like Mint or record it into a spreadsheet.
+Review your credit card statements and checking accounts to identify all of your expenditures.
+Many of the recurring expenditures (rent/mortgage, utilities, groceries, child-care, etc…) will vary month-month so calculate averages and remove any major exceptions like large one-time purchases.
+To plan out your estimated expenditures, you can either use an app like Mint or record it in a spreadsheet.

-Create Your Budget
+Create Your Budget – Income and Expenditures

 The Bottom Line

 Budgeting is really not that hard once you get the hang of it but it often helps to have a ‘trusted partner’ like Monument Financial Group assist with the process or help get you jump started.
 At Monument Financial Group, we can help you review what you have and identify options to free up even more money for your future retirement or college savings through our ‘refinance your finances’ process.
 Reach out to us anytime at 719-453-1853 for a free budget consultation and to begin saving money for your future.